GermanAizek/webdriverxx/README.md

 # For example, open a solution in Visual Studio
 ```

-## Install geckodriver or chromedriver on Linux
+## Install GeckoDriver or ChromeDriver on Linux

 ### GeckoDriver

-To work with geckodriver, you need any browser built on the Gecko engine.
+To work with GeckoDriver, you need any browser built on the Gecko engine.

 Firefox (ESR, Nightly), IceCat, Waterfox, Pale Moon, SeaMonkey and etc.

-In our examples, we will install regular Firefox.
+In our examples, we will install official stable Firefox.

-#### Debian/Ubuntu
+#### Debian, Ubuntu, Ubuntu Touch
 ```bash
 sudo apt-get install geckodriver
 ```
 #### Arch Linux
 ```bash
 sudo pacman -Syu geckodriver
 ```
 #### Gentoo
 ```bash
 USE="geckodriver" sudo emerge -av www-client/firefox
 ```